 Our plans were canceled, but my husband surprised me by picking up ingredients for a thoughtful date night at home.
 We ate cheese and drank wine while we did our regular bedtime routine with our daughter, and then he cooked dinner for us after she went to bed.
 Sure, we were up soothing a sick baby a few times a night, but it remains one of my favorite date nights ever.

-Fast forward five years, and we are now a family of four with an even busier schedule of work and commitments.
+Fast forward a bunch of years, and we are now a family of four with an even busier schedule of work and commitments.
 Date night in is sometimes the only way my husband and I can dedicate time to each other in our hectic lives.
 It's not perfect, but I relish the time we get to spend together.

 Here's what date night in really looks like when you're a parent.